Botanical name: Glycyrrhiza glabra

 Other names: Chinese licorice, Sweet root

 Licorice root has an impressive list of well documented uses and is probably one of the most overlooked of all herbal remedies.

 It has a well-documented reputation for healing ulcers.
 It can lower stomach acid levels, relieve heartburn and indigestion and acts as a mild laxative.
-This excellent herb also supports the adrenals, reducing stress and exhaustion - a valuable quality in our fast pace lives!
+This excellent herb also supports the adrenals, reducing stress and exhaustion – a valuable quality in our fast-paced lives!

 It can also be used for irritation, inflammation and spasm in the digestive tract.
 Through its beneficial action on the liver, it increases bile flow and lowers cholesterol levels.